BestReviews is reader-supported and may earn an affiliate commission. Details

 Laptops will use either a hard disk drive (HDD), a solid-state drive (SDD), or a hybrid hard drive that utilizes both technologies to store apps, programs, and files.
-A laptop with an HDD drive is usually slower than an SSD drive, but it will likely cost quite a bit less overall.
-The price of SSD technology continues to drop year by year, though.
+A laptop with an HDD drive is usually slower than an SSD drive but will likely cost less.
+The price of SSD technology continues to drop year by year.
 As such, these speedier options are quickly becoming more mainstream.

-While the average laptop owner will be more than satisfied with a Full-HD (1080p) display, it may be worth looking for an Ultra HD (4K) model if you plan on watching a lot of movies or shows on your new computer.
+While the average laptop owner will be more than satisfied with a Full-HD (1080p) display, it’s worth looking for an Ultra HD (4K) model if you plan on watching many movies or shows.

 Some laptops have touchscreens, offering you more versatility as you work or play.
-You can interact with your screen in a tactile way, using your fingertips or a stylus.
-Notably, these screens may need to be cleaned more often, and they tend to cost more than laptops without this type of screen.
-But if you’re used to using a tablet and like the freedom to use a keyboard or touch the screen, this may be a feature worth springing for.
+You can interact with your screen using your fingertips or a stylus.
+Notably, these screens may need to be cleaned more often and tend to cost more.
+But if you’re used to a tablet and like the freedom to use a keyboard or touch the screen, this may be a feature worth springing for.

 Regardless of the quality of your new laptop, it’s still a good idea to back up your files often, either through cloud storage or an external hard drive.

-Since laptops are available with a wide range of features and specs, you should expect to see a variety of prices as well.
-Knowing what to expect from laptops at various price points helps buyers to stay within their budget as they find the best model for their needs.
+Since laptops are available with a wide range of features and specs, you should expect to see various prices as well.
+Knowing what to expect from laptops at various price points helps you to stay within your budget as you find the best model for your needs.

 You can expect to see a range of solid budget laptops in this price range.
-Notably, the majority of these low-price machines are Chromebooks and basic Windows laptops.
+Notably, the majority of these low-price machines are Chromebooks, netbooks, and basic Windows laptops.

 This is a good price point if you need a basic laptop for web surfing, email, and social media.
 However, you should not expect to find a particularly speedy or versatile model for a laptop under $250.

-The priciest laptops available are optimized for creative professionals, gaming, and a streamlined experience that power users will appreciate.
-If you regularly use a laptop for work or play, it may be worth it to make an investment in a premium model for the long haul.
+The priciest laptops are optimized for creative professionals and gaming with a streamlined experience that power users will appreciate.
+If you regularly use a laptop for work or play, it’s worth it to invest in a premium model.

 If you buy a low-cost laptop, you can still watch Netflix with it, but don’t expect the high-quality graphics you need for intense video tasks like video editing or playing video games.